 Here at Aston Properties, we know how important and just how daunting house hunting can be.
 Armed with the right information, we aim to make the process as straightforward as possible for you.
 We've taken the time to answer many of the most popular questions that we are asked and to provide you with key pieces of information that we feel you should know.
 If by any chance we've missed anything that you would like to know about renting with us, don't hesitate to get in touch: 0113 293 6080 or firstname.lastname@example.org.

 All one and two bed properties require a deposit equal to one month’s rent.
-For large, shared properties of three or more bedrooms, you are required to pay a deposit of £200 per person.
-All deposits will be registered with a government recognised tenancy deposit scheme (see below for further details).
+For large, shared properties of three or more bedrooms, you are required to pay a deposit of £300 per person.
+All deposits will be registered with The Tenancy Deposit Scheme (see below for further details).

 You do not need to pay any rent at the time of signing but we will require you to complete a direct debit mandate to authorise the rental payments to be collected when they become due.